geoelectric/ui_auto_best_practice/uiabp.md

 This is also usually true of raw lambda-based Waits; where they get exposed to the test, they should be wrapped with meaningful names:

-  login.wait_for_Submit_disabled()
+    login.wait_for_Submit_is_not_allowed()

+-or-

+    login.wait_for_Submit_is_allowed(False)

 -not-

     Wait(...).until(lambda m: return not login.submit_button.is_enabled())

 If it’s a common wait, put it in the app object.
-If it’s very unusual and a one-off, it can live as a function in the test file, but either way it should be named with the intent.
+If it’s very unusual and a one-off, it can live as a function in the test file, but either way it should be named with the intent in terms of the operation.

 If you can’t read the test out loud like a standard test scenario, that’s a warning sign.
 Most well-written tests consist of a string of encapsulated function calls.
 Their value-add is ordering those calls and making verifications.